ronakg/awesome-flickr-gallery-plugin/README.txt

 * View photo comments

 == Changelog ==

+= 2.7.5 =
+* Added caching mechanism to avoid expensive calls to Flickr servers.
+This should improve page loading times a lot, especially for those with 500+ photos.

 = 2.7.2 =
 * [Bug Fix] Can't see photos when there are more than 500 photos